Microsoft Reveals New Xbox Scarlett To Be Released For Sale In 2020, Kicking Off New Console Generation

 It is expected that the Xbox Scarlett project will result in vastly improved CPU speeds to handle all that rendering, physics calculation, and simple loading.
 Another improvement that may be seen, and will be widely expected in 2020, would be the inclusion of solid state drive to reduce load times and reduce the current bottleneck of the build.
 This remains speculative, informed by the earliest documents and the very curt statements on offer from Microsoft during their conference at this year’s E3.

-In addition to the leaked information from Microsoft’s research and development teams featuring Xbox Scarlett, plans also seem to be in motion to mass-produce a retail version of the Hololens, a lightweight virtual reality and augmented reality rig that will pair with personal computers and consoles capable of handling the hardware, as well as a trio of new-and-improved Surface tablets codenamed Libra, Carmel, and Andromeda.
+In addition to the leaked information from Microsoft’s research and development teams featuring Xbox Scarlett, plans also seem to be in motion to mass produce a retail version of the Hololens, a lightweight virtual reality and augmented reality rig that will pair with personal computers and consoles capable of handling the hardware, as well as a trio of new and improved Surface tablets codenamed Libra, Carmel, and Andromeda.